Generalized cross-resonance scheme for maximally-entangling two-qutrit gates

-In this work, we theorize and demonstrate a scalable two-qutrit maximally entangling generalized cross-resonance gate on two fixed frequency and fixed coupling transmons.
-Moving forward, we demonstrate a two-qutrit generalized controlled-$\sqrt{X}$ gate using the cross-resonance framework.
+In this letter, we address the challenges posed due to entanglement confined to $0{-}1$ subspace and slow gate times, by extending the well-established and faster cross-resonance scheme to a generalized qutrit architecture.
+For this, we theorize and demonstrate, via simulations, two-qutrit gates on fixed-frequency, fixed-coupling transmons that enable high-fidelity, maximally entangling operations across the entire two-qutrit space.
+This work provides a viable route toward universal qutrit-based quantum computation using experimentally accessible resources.
+Moving forward, we demonstrate two-qutrit generalized controlled-$X$ and controlled-$H$ gates, using the cross-resonance framework.
 The tunability required for effective interaction in the two transmon qutrits with fixed frequencies can be achieved using microwave pulse control~\cite{de2010selective, leek2009using, yamamoto2003demonstration, chow2010optimized}.
-Our experimental setup consists of fixed-frequency transmons (modeled as qutrits) coupled via a bus resonator.
-The transmons are positioned at opposite ends of a coplanar-waveguide resonator, with almost negligible direct interaction.
-The individual frequencies of the two transoms are $ \omega_1/2\pi = 4.9~GHz$ and $ \omega_2/2\pi = 5.5~GHz$.
-The anharmonicities used for this architecture are $\delta_1=-400~MHz$ and $\delta_2=-300~MHz$.
-The qutrits interact with a coupling strength of $J / 2\pi= 2.7~MHz$, which ensures reliable gate execution.
+Our simulation setup consists of fixed-frequency transmons (modelled as qutrits) coupled via a resonator.
+The individual frequencies of the two qutrits are $ \omega_1/2\pi = 4.9~GHz$ and $ \omega_2/2\pi = 5.5~GHz$.
+The anharmonicities considered for the simulations are $\delta_1=-400~MHz$ and $\delta_2=-300~MHz$.
+The qutrits interact with a coupling strength of $J / 2\pi = 2.7~\text{MHz}$, and are individually coupled to the control lines with Rabi strengths $g_1 / 2\pi = 0.62~\text{GHz}$ and $g_2 / 2\pi = 0.64~\text{GHz}$, ensuring reliable gate execution.

-In order to measure the extent of entanglement in two-qutrit states, we use the notion of concurrence as defined in \cite{cereceda2003degree}.
-For the generalized two-qutrit cross-resonance gates that we propose, we observe a maximal extracted concurrence of $97.2\pm0.1 \%$.
-Furthermore, we prepare a two-qutrit Bell state with fidelity $ 96.9\pm0.1\%$.
-Notably, this fidelity is comparable to the current state-of-the-art, and has been achieved despite using a relatively simpler technique for the current superconducting quantum hardware.
+By performing simulations using Qiskit Dynamics, we realize high-fidelity two-qutrit generalized controlled-$X$ and controlled-$H$ gates, namely, $U_{CX}^{01}$, $U_{CX}^{12}$, $U_{CH}^{01}$, and $U_{CH}^{12}$, with and without decoherence noises.
+Furthermore, we prepare two-qutrit Bell states with fidelities of $99.06\pm0.01\%$ and $78.73 \pm 0.01\%$ in the noiseless and the noisy settings, respectively.
+Notably, the fidelity in the noiseless setting is comparable to the current state-of-the-art, and has been achieved using a relatively simpler technique for the current superconducting quantum hardware.